thankthemaker/rESCue/README.md

 # rESCue - add more safety and control to your VESC based vehicle

+## MAIN FEATURES

+- CANBUS and VESC-Status
+- transparent BLE-UART bridge for VESC-App (**no need for seperate Bluetooth module**)
+- Support for Front- and Backlight
+- Lightbar for battery monitor and footpad sensor (visual and acoustic)
+- Blynk-App (Monitoring & Configuration)
+- Over-The-Air updates (OTA)

 *2021-04-09: Renamed from "funwheel-controller" to rESCue.*

 ***2021-06-22: CANBUS-only is now supported, see CANBUS***